 - Line a baking sheet with nonstick aluminum foil or parchment paper.
 Brush the inside of the squash with olive oil.
 Season with salt and black pepper and dust with chili powder.

 - Place cut-side down on the prepared baking sheet.
 Bake for approximately 30 minutes.

 - Carefully turn the squash over and continue baking until tender and the squash can be shredded easily.
 Let cool to the touch.
 Shred squash onto a serving platter.

-- MEAT SAUCE: While squash is baking, heat olive oil in a large saute pan over medium-high heat.
+- While squash is baking, heat olive oil in a large saute pan over medium-high heat.